dockstore/compose_setup/DEV-README.md

 ## Ports
 - Port 9200 must be opened for metricbeats to send data to elasticsearch directly
-- Port 5055 must be opened for webservice to send data to logstash
+- Port 5055 must be opened for the production webservice to send data to logstash
+- Port 5066 must be opened for the staging webservice to send data to logstash
 - Port 5601 must be opened for developers to view the kibana dashboard

 ## Apache HTTP Logs